MangoMirage/captain-kitty-one-ear/Hollow-creatures.md

 She padded across the room, each step deliberate and loud.
 Her peg-leg was not simply a reminder of past battles - it was a declaration of intent.

 A glimmer caught her eye - a feathered quill resting on a mahogany writing desk.
 Next to it, a roll of parchment sealed with wax in the shape of a pawprint.
-But she wasn’t ready to read.
+But Kitty wasn’t ready to read.
 Not yet.
 She reached for the doorknob.

-Her claws brushed it - wood, worn smooth.
+Her claws brushed the wood, worn smooth.
 It pulsed once, faintly, as if sensing her touch.
+Kitty listned intently.
 Behind the door, nothing stirred.
 No wind.
 No voices.
 Not even time.
-And Kitty - brave, bewitched, and boiling with righteous fury - took a breath, narrowed her eye.
-And opened the door.
+And Kitty - brave, bewitched, and boiling with righteous fury - took a breath, narrowed her eye, and opened the door.

 The door gave way to a hush wrapped in silver.
 Kitty quickly became aware that the cottage was set in a hollow, surrounded by a garden.

-Kitty slowly walked up a set shallow stone steps that led into the garden, her claws still unsheathed, expecting shadows or sea-glare - but was met instead by moonlight so soft it seemed to hum.
+Kitty slowly walked up a set shallow stone steps that led into a garden, her claws still unsheathed, expecting shadows or sea-glare - but was met instead by moonlight so soft it seemed to hum.
 Ancient trees arched overhead, their bark creased like forgotten sailor's maps.
 Hedges curved with uncanny purpose; shaped into whales mid-breach, octopi with curled limbs, dolphins whose leafy faces smiled eternally toward some vanished tide.

 It was beautiful.